Administration

 • Ph.D. in Psychology, Grand Canyon University

-• M.A. in Interdisciplinary Studies (History & Education, Psychology & Education), 2012, Western New Mexico University
+• M.A. in Interdisciplinary Studies, 2012, Western New Mexico University

 • B.A. in History & Psychology, 2010, Western New Mexico University & University of Arizona